 Basic Program Certificate Structure

-- The Certificate consists of a four-year curriculum with one course every quarter of the Academic year (Autumn, Winter, Spring).
+- Students take one course each quarter of the Academic year (Autumn, Winter, Spring).

 - Participants earn a certificate upon completion of the entire four-year curriculum, as well as some of the privileges of University of Chicago alumni.